MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/labels.md

 ## How retention labels work with retention label policies

 Retention labels are independent, reusable building blocks that are included in one or more retention label policies.
 The primary purpose of a retention label policy is to group a set of retention labels and specify the locations where you want those labels to appear.
+Then, admins and users can apply those labels to content.

 ![Diagram of labels, label policies, and locations](../media/eee42516-adf0-4664-b5ab-76727a9a3511.png)